enso-org/enso/docs/distribution/distribution.md

 ├── component        # Contains all the executable tools and their dependencies.
 │   ├── runner.jar   # The main executable of the distribution.
 CLI entry point.
 │   └── runtime.jar  # The language runtime.
 It is loaded by other JVM components, like the runner.
+├── native-libraries # Contains all shared libraries that are used by JVM components.
+│   └── parser.so    # The language parser.
+It is loaded by the runtime component.
+│                    # Alternative extensions are .dll Windows and .dylib on Mac.
 └── std-lib          # Contains all the libraries that are pre-installed within that compiler version.
     ├── Http         # Every version sub-directory is just an Enso package containing the library.
     │     ├── package.yaml